Saigesp/aws-developer-cert/CodePipeline.md

     - Require manual approval from an user.
 6. Deploy actions are executed.

+## Custom actions

+You can create custom actions for the following categories: build, deploy, test and invoke.

+You must also create a **job worker** that will poll CodePipeline for job requests for this custom action, execute the job, and return the status result.
+This job worker can be located on any computer or resource as long as it has access to the public endpoint for CodePipeline.

 ## Best practices

 See [all CodePipeline best practices here](https://docs.aws.amazon.com/codepipeline/latest/userguide/best-practices.html)